2026 United States gubernatorial elections: Minnesota

 Governor Tim Walz, a Democrat, was re-elected in 2022 with 52.3% of the vote.
-He is running for a third term, as Minnesota does not have gubernatorial term limits in its Constitution.
+He initially announced a campaign for a third term, but later withdrew his candidacy in January 2026.
+Minnesota does not have gubernatorial term limits in its Constitution.
 Since the adoption of four-year terms in 1962, (Note: via Constitutional referendum in 1958) no Minnesota governor has won a third term.
-Walz was nominated as his party's candidate for vice president in the 2024 presidential election, which he ended up losing to JD Vance.
-Secretary of State Steve Simon was considered a potential candidate had Walz declined to run.

-On the Republican side, former state senator and nominee for governor in 2022 Scott Jensen is running, as are state representative Kristin Robbins, former St. Cloud city councilor Jeff Johnson (Note: Not to be confused with the 2014 and 2018 Republican nominee for governor, also named Jeff Johnson) and Kendall Qualls, nominee for Minnesota's 3rd congressional district in 2020, and candidate for governor in 2022.
-Former mixed martial artist Brad Kohler has filed paperwork to run for the Republican nomination.
-State senator Zach Duckworth, former State Senate Minority Leader David Hann, and My Pillow CEO Mike Lindell have all publicly expressed interest in mounting campaigns.
+Following Walz's announcement of not seeking re-election, U.S. Senator Amy Klobuchar announced a campaign on January 29, 2026.
+Several other Democratic-Farmer-Labor (DFL) candidates filed, none of whom have previously held elected offices in the state.
+Community organizer Kobey Layne positioned herself as the Progressive candidate and challenged Klobuchar for the DFL's endorsement, but Klobuchar was endorsed in the first ballot alongside her running mate Ben Schierer.
+Klobuchar would then go on to win the Democratic nomination on August 11.

+Republican candidates included State House Speaker Lisa Demuth, My Pillow CEO and conservative activist Mike Lindell, and healthcare technology executive Kendall Qualls.
+Qualls received the Republican Party's endorsement after ten rounds of balloting.
+Demuth would go on to win the Republican nomination, defeating both Lindell and Qualls.

 Nebraska

 Governor Jim Pillen, a Republican, was elected in 2022 with 59.7% of the vote.
 He is running for re-election to a second term.

-Former union leader Dan Osborn, who ran as an independent in the 2024 regular Senate election, was considered a potential candidate, but instead announced a run for U.S. Senate.
+He faced some challenges in the Republican primary, including medicinal cannabis activist Jacy Todd.

+Former state senator and 2018 Democratic nominee for lieutenant governor Lynne Walz is the Democratic nominee.

 Nevada

 Governor Joe Lombardo, a Republican, was elected in 2022 with 48.8% of the vote and is running for re-election to a second term in office.
-Businesswoman Irina Hansen, who ran for Mayor of Las Vegas in 2024, is challenging Lombardo in the GOP primary.
-State attorney general Aaron D. Ford and Washoe County Commissioner Alexis Hill are running for the Democratic nomination.
+Businesswoman Irina Hansen, who ran for Mayor of Las Vegas in 2024, challenged Lombardo in the GOP primary.
+Lombardo easily defeated Hansen with over 90% of the vote on June 9 and became the Republican nominee.

+State attorney general Aaron D. Ford defeated Washoe County Commissioner Alexis Hill for the Democratic nomination.

 New Hampshire

-Governor Kelly Ayotte, a Republican who was elected in 2024 with 53.6% of the vote, has not stated whether she will run for re-election yet.
-New Hampshire elects its governors on a two-year cycle.
+Governor Kelly Ayotte, a Republican, was elected in 2024 with 53.6% of the vote.
+She won renomination for a second two-year term in 2026.

-Businessman Jon Kiper, who ran for the 2024 Democratic gubernatorial nomination, is running again in 2026.
-Former state senator Tom Sherman, who was the Democratic nominee for governor in 2022, has publicly expressed interest in running for governor again in 2026.
+Former executive councilor Cinde Warmington, who unsuccessfully sought the Democratic nomination in 2024, won the Democratic nomination.

+Businessman Jon Kiper is running as the nominee of the newly formed Community First party.